Park Model RV Tiny Home Insurance

 Details about the home:

-• It will be used as: [full-time living / guest house / rental / seasonal use]
+- Used as: [full-time living / guest house / rental / seasonal]

 From what I understand, this usually fits under a manufactured home, mobile home, park model, or specialty RV-style policy, not a standard homeowners policy.